bablulawrence/vmautostop/README.md

 ![Tag Example1](./images/az-vmautostop-tag-example1.png)

 Parameter values set at the VM level will override if(any) of the same parameter values set at the resource group level.
-This is useful if you want auto stop behavior to be different for some of the VMs in a resource group.
-For example, you want notification email to for a particular VM to be sent to a different email id than the one specified at the resource group level - therefore used by all VMs in the group or want to reduce the inactivity threshold etc.
+This is useful if you want auto stop behavior to be different for some of the VMs in a resource group, e.g., you want notification email to for a particular VM to be sent to a different email id than the one specified at the resource group level - therefore used by all VMs in the group or want to reduce the inactivity threshold etc.

 ## References